 As he went on walking around aimlessly, Tengo recalled that there was a playground nearby, one that he often passed on walks.
 It was not a large playground, but it probably had a slide.
 If he climbed that, he should be able to have a better view of the sky.
 It wasn’t a tall slide, but the view should be better than from street level…

 Just then Aomame noticed something: she was not the only person looking up at the moons.
 She could see a young man in the playground across the street.
 He was sitting on top of the slide and looking in the same direction that she was.
 He is seeing two moons, just like me, she knew intuitively.
 No mistake, he is looking at what I am looking at.
-He can tell: there are two moons in this world.
+He can tell: there are two moons in this world.1Q84

-Much of the third act of 1Q84 takes place in Koenji, a small but popular neighbourhood in Tokyo which is famous for its used record and clothing shops.
+Much of the third act of 1Q84 takes place in Koenji, a small but popular neighbourhood in Tokyo that is famous for its used record and clothing shops.
 It’s here where the parallel worlds of Tengo, a cram school math teacher, and Aomame, a fitness instructor-turned-assassin, draw inexorably closer to each other under the gaze of mysterious twin moons.

 A short walk from the south exit of Koenji Station can be found Koenji Chuo Koen park which, complete with a children’s playground slide, is an excellent match for the spot for where Tengo looked up at the night sky and Aomame looked silently down from her safe house overlooking the park.

-During one of my earliest visits to Japan I stayed in a tiny room on the roof of a guesthouse right next to Koenji Station and remember not being able to sleep for noise of the trains rattling past at all hours.
+During one of my earliest visits to Japan, I stayed in a tiny room on the roof of a guesthouse right next to Koenji Station and remember not being able to sleep for the noise of the trains rattling past at all hours.
 Even so, there was something strangely comforting about the repetitive sound during those cold winter nights.